-HFO use in the Arctic and the need for further discussion of the issue at future sessions.
+MEPC 70/17/11, submitted by Canada and United States.
+In the ensuing discussion at MEPC 70, several delegations stressed the importance of the issue of HFO use in the Arctic and the need for further discussion of the issue at future sessions.
 As a result, the Committee invited Member States and other stakeholders to submit relevant information to future sessions.

-- The threats posed to the Arctic by the use of HFO as marine fuel have been elaborated in MEPC 69/20/1 and MEPC 70/17/4.
+2 The threats posed to the Arctic by the use of HFO as marine fuel have been elaborated in documents MEPC 69/20/1 and MEPC 70/17/4.
 For example, HFO is virtually impossible to clean up in the event of a spill and its combustion results in higher emissions of black carbon (BC) than alternative fuels, such as distillates and liquefied natural gas (LNG).
-While the risks posed by the use of HFO are summarized in these submissions, some additional information is worth highlighting. - The following example illustrates the long-term environmental consequences of an HFO spill.
-In 2003, the bulk storage tanker Nefterudovoz-57 collided with another vessel amidst heavy storms in Onega Bay, White Sea.3 The collision tore several holes in the ship's hull, spilling at least 54 tonnes of mazut-100 HFO into the prime calving habitat of the local beluga population.4 Only nine tonnes, or 16 percent, of the oil was recovered.5 Clean up was further complicated by a lack of qualified onsite personnel and equipment.6 In the immediate aftermath of the spill, more than 74 kilometers of coastline were covered with spilled HFO, and more than 700 oiled bird carcasses were collected and burnt.7 Some water tests conducted in 2013, a decade after the spill, recorded hydrocarbon pollution levels more than 22 times the Russian Maximum Permissible Contamination (MPC) level.8 - Research conducted in 2013 in the area of the Onega Bay spill confirms the persistent nature of the spilled HFO, which impacted every level of the ecosystem.
-Bottom benthic invertebrates, such as bivalve molluscs, continued to contain more than ten times the normal level of hydrocarbons in their wet tissue in 2013.
-Formerly common fish species, such as flatfish and whitefish, either abandoned the area entirely or exhibited signs of a major population collapse.
-The spill also placed a significant level of environmental stress on the Bay's resident population of beluga whales.
-As larger predators of opportunity, belugas can be exposed to HFO pollution by either swimming in oiled waters or through bioaccumulation caused by consuming contaminated prey.
-Scientists observed multiple adult beluga carcasses near the spill site with no obvious injuries, and the population effectively
+While the risks posed by the use of HFO are summarized in these submissions, some additional information is worth highlighting.

+3 The following example illustrates the long-term environmental consequences of an HFO spill.
+In 2003, the bulk storage tanker Nefterudovoz-57 collided with another ship amidst heavy storms in Onega Bay, White Sea.3 The collision tore several holes in the ship's hull, spilling at least 54 tonnes of mazut-100 HFO into the prime calving habitat of the local beluga population.4 Only nine tonnes, or 16%, of the oil was recovered.5 Clean-up was further complicated by a lack of qualified onsite personnel and equipment.6 In the immediate aftermath of the spill, more than 74 kilometres of coastline were covered with spilled HFO, and more than 700 oiled bird carcasses were collected and burnt.7 Some water tests conducted in 2013, a decade after the spill, recorded hydrocarbon pollution levels more than 22 times the Russian Maximum Permissible Contamination (MPC) level.8

+4 Research conducted in 2013 in the area of the Onega Bay spill confirms the persistent nature of the spilled HFO, which impacted every level of the ecosystem.
+Bottom benthic invertebrates, such as bivalve molluscs, continued to contain more than ten times the normal level of hydrocarbons in their wet tissue in 2013.9 Formerly common fish species, such as flatfish and whitefish, either abandoned the area entirely or exhibited signs of a major population collapse.10 The spill also placed a significant level of environmental stress on the Bay's resident population of beluga whales.
+As larger predators of opportunity, belugas can be exposed to HFO pollution by either swimming in